 Note: This section is largely obsolete, as support for 32-bit application was removed in macOS 10.15 Catalina (for 64-bit multi-arch support on modern versions of macOS, see here).
-However, PyInstaller still supports building 32-bit bootloader, and 32-bit/64-bit Python installers are still available from python.org for (some) versions of Python 3.7 which PyInstaller dropped support for in v6.0.
+However, PyInstaller still supports building 32-bit bootloader, and 32-bit/64-bit Python installers are still available from python.org for (some) versions of Python 3.7.

 Older versions of macOS supported both 32-bit and 64-bit executables.
-PyInstaller builds an app using the the wordlength of the Python used to execute it.
+PyInstaller builds an app using the the word-length of the Python used to execute it.
 That will typically be a 64-bit version of Python, resulting in a 64-bit executable.
 To create a 32-bit executable, run PyInstaller under a 32-bit Python.